Identification and Estimation of Unconditional Policy Effects of an Endogenous Binary Treatment: An Unconditional MTE Approach: Unconditional Policy Effects under Endogeneity

 Following \cite{Heckman1999, Heckman2001, Heckman2005}, we assume that selection into treatment is determined by a threshold-crossing equation

-where $W=(Z,X)$ and $Z\in \mathbb{R}^{d_{Z}}$ consists of covariates that do not affect the potential outcomes directly.
+where $W:=(Z,X)$ and $Z\in \mathbb{R}^{d_{Z}}$ consists of covariates that do not affect the potential outcomes directly.
 In the above, the unknown function $\mu \left( W\right) $ can be regarded as the benefit from the treatment and $V$ as the cost of the treatment.
 Individuals decide to take up the treatment if and only if its benefit outweighs its cost.
-Alternatively, we can think of $\mu \left( W\right) $ as the utility and $V$ as the disutility from participating in the program.
-While we observe $ \left( D,W,Y\right) $, we observe neither $U:=\left( U_{0},U_{1}\right)^{\prime }$ nor $V.$ Also, we do not restrict the dependence among $U,W,$ and $V$.
-Hence, they can be mutually dependent and $D $ could be endogenous.
+While we observe $\left( D,W,Y\right) $, we observe neither $U$ nor $V.$ Also, we do not restrict the dependence among $U,W,$ and $V$.
+Hence, they can be mutually dependent and $D$ could be endogenous.
+Moreover, the dimension of $U$ is left unrestricted, while $V$ is a real-valued random variable.